Omega Red: Powers and abilities

 Omega Red is a mutant with superhuman strength, stamina, durability, agility, and reflexes, and the ability to secrete pheromones referred to as "Death Spores".
 The spores are fatal to humans and can kill within seconds.
-Furthermore, Omega Red possesses durable carbonadium coils in his wrists and the ability to drain the life force of others.
+Furthermore, Omega Red possesses durable carbonadium coils that emerge from beneath his wrists and the ability to drain the life force of others.

-Omega Red is an excellent hand-to-hand combatant and military tactician.
+Omega Red is an exceptional hand-to-hand combatant and military tactician.
 He was trained in various forms of armed and unarmed combat by both the Soviet government and various organizations throughout the Japanese and Russian criminal underworlds.
-Highly intelligent, he has quickly become highly skilled in the management of criminal organizations.
+Highly intelligent, he became quite skilled in the management of criminal organizations.

 Reception

 In 2018, CBR.com ranked Omega Red 17th in their "Age Of Apocalypse: The 30 Strongest Characters In Marvel's Coolest Alternate World" list.

+Other characters named Omega Red

+There have been other characters named Omega Red:

+Warwolf version

+One of Mojo II's Warwolves posed as Omega Red and joined the other disguised Warwolves in attacking Wolverine.
+These Warwolves were defeated by Wolverine, Dazzler, Longshot, and the X-Babies.

+Omega Clan clone

+As mentioned above, "The White Sky" had arranged for Omega Red's DNA to be used in making the Omega Clan with one of its members being an Omega Red that came as close to the original.

 Other versions

+Many alternate universe versions of Omega Red have appeared throughout the character's publication history.

 Age of Apocalypse

-An alternate universe version of Omega Red from Earth-295 appears in "Age of Apocalypse".
-This version is a businessman with ties to the mutant underground and the black market.
+In "Age of Apocalypse", Omega Red is a businessman with ties to the mutant underground and the black market.